Generating a playlist

 Playlist Generator Pro

-Playlist Generator Pro can help you create playlists with a given structure (rotation) that will determine which tracks, from which source(s), and how many ones will show up in the playlist.
-In addition, it can prevent repeating of the tracks, use filters, and priority rules.
-Playlists can be generated manually or automatically by schedule.
+Playlist Generator Pro can help you create playlists with a given rotation that determines which tracks, from which source(s), and how many will appear in the playlist.
+In addition, it can prevent track repeats, use filters, and apply priority rules.
+Playlists can be generated manually or automatically on a schedule.

 You can launch Playlist Generator Pro from the menu: Playlist -> Playlist Generator Pro.